Code-Institute-Submissions/portfolio-18/README.md

 Please see [Testing](TESTING.md) for all my testing

-## Deployment
+# Deployment

 In order to deploy this project you must first set up an account at MongoDB Atlas.
 Click here for instructions on how to set up able Mongo Atlas account.

-### How to run this project locally
+## How to run this project locally

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+To run this project on your own IDE follow the instructions below:

+Ensure you have the following tools:

+-An IDE such as Visual Studio Code - Used in this projects

+The following must be installed on your machine:

+- PIP
+- Python 3
+- Git
+- An account at MongoDB Atlas or MongoDB running locally on your machine.
+How to set up your Mongo Atlas account here.

 ## Heroku Deployment